Intrinsic Universal Measurements of Non-linear Embeddings: -Discrepancy of an embedding

-We try to align these two geometries by comparing these local positive measures $p_{\bm{y}_0}(\bm{y})$ and $s_{\bm{y}_0}(\bm{y})$, which can be gauged by the $\alpha$-divergence introduced in \cref{sec:alpha}, which is a ``distance'' between positive measures.
-Essentially we measure how $\calY$'s pull-back geometry is different from its intrinsic geometry.
-Therefore the imposed information of $f:\,\calY\to\calX$ can be defined as follows. \begin{definition}[Embedding $\alpha$-discrepancy] With respect to the assumptions \ding{182}, \ding{183}, \ding{184} and \ding{185}, the $\alpha$-discrepancy of $f:\,\calY\to\calX$ is
+We try to align these two geometries by comparing the local probability distribution $p_{\bm{y}}(\bar{\bm{y}})$ and the positive measure $s_{\bm{y}}(\bar{\bm{y}})$, which can be gauged by the $\alpha$-divergence (a ``distance'' between positive measures) introduced in \cref{sec:alpha}.
+The underlying assumption is that, under a simple mapping $f$, these two different neighbourhoods should be similar.
+On the other hand, after a complex mapping $f$, the neighbourhood structure is likely to be destroyed.
+The complexity of $f:\,\calY\to\calX$ can be defined as follows. \begin{mydefinition}[Embedding $\alpha$-discrepancy] With respect to the assumptions \ding{182}, \ding{183}, \ding{184} the local $\alpha$-discrepancy of $f:\,\calY\to\calX$ is a function on $\calY$: